SmartThingsDIY/esp32-aws-weather-station/README.md

 <p>Wire the <a href="https://amzn.to/2Qs9fcV">DHT11</a> or <a href="https://amzn.to/31t7P8l">DHT22</a> sensor to the <a href="https://amzn.to/3jmCpqx">ESP32</a> development board as shown in the following schematic diagram.</p>

 <img align="center" src="https://github.com/isbkch/esp32-aws-weather-station/blob/master/img/schematic.png?raw=true" style="max-width:100%;" height="600">

+<h1>Installing Libraries</h1>
+<p>To read from the DHT sensor, we’ll use the DHT library from Adafruit.
+To use this library you also need to install the Adafruit Unified Sensor library.
+Follow the next steps to install those libraries.</p>

+<p>Open your Arduino IDE and go to Sketch > Include Library > Manage Libraries.
+The Library Manager should open.</p>

+<p>Search for “DHT” on the Search box and install the DHT library from Adafruit.</p>